yaronf/I-D/RFC6982bis/draft-sheffer-rfc6982bis.md

    It is up to the individual working groups to use this information as they see fit, but one result might be the preferential treatment of documents, resulting in them being processed more rapidly.
 We recommend that the Implementation Status section should be removed from Internet-Drafts before they are published as RFCs.
-As a result, we do not envisage changes to this section after approval of the document for publication, e.g., the RFC errata process does not apply.
+As a result, we do not envisage changes to this section after approval of the document for publication, while the document sits in the RFC-editor queue, e.g., the RFC errata process does not apply.

 This process is not mandatory.
 Authors of Internet-Drafts are encouraged to consider using the process for their